tezedge/tezedge/delegates/mainnet/README.md

    _It is recommended to have different accounts for baker/endorser/accuser._

-   _Note: All cmd runs from the main Tezos git sources directory_
+   _Note: All cmd run from the main Tezos git sources directory_

-   a) If you already have existing accounts for baking/endorsing, you just need to import keys:
+   a) If you already have existing accounts for baking/endorsing, you just need to import the keys:
    ```
    ./tezos-client \
       --endpoint "http://localhost:18732" \